jeromeetienne/better.js/contribs/jsdoc2betterjs/docs/obvious-slides/slides.md

 ## So now...

-# Your Code is Tested With Your jsdoc
+# Test your code with jsdoc

 --

-### Benefits
+### Benefits - Error Detections
-* Then any error in the type of a value will be notified.
-* The same anybody accessing private members.
+* Detect a new family of bugs
+* Any typing error is detected immediately
+* Unauthorized private access is detected immediately

 **You just have to write jsdoc in your code**

 --

-### JSDOC is now more than doc
+### JSDOC Is Now More Than Doc

 * it is a way to specify how your code should run
 * it is a way to write tests for your application